Written in 2022

 Working Designs was gone for almost 20 years when this article was written.
 When they first declared bankruptcy, gamers in forums and early social media mourned their demise.
 Even if there were already talks about their changes in some games magazines like "Diehard Gamefan" and "Games Republic", most people had fond memories about the games and those nice collectibles.

 In recent years, especially spawning from the rom hacking community, there were (successful) attempts in undoing the things that Working Designs did.
-And so, they will slowly become known for the company that made so many games unplayable, hard and horribly translated.
+But some people who looked deeper into what Working Desings actually did noticed that not everything was badly made during the translation process..

-Yet, let's not forget that Working Designs selected the games they published in the west and made them available - which sparked the interest in RPGs in many gamers.
+So, let's not forget that Working Designs selected the games they published in the west and made them available - which sparked the interest in RPGs in many gamers.
+And they indeed cared about the games and thought about how the players could enjoy the games more.